seankennelly/SnipNest/README.md

     </VirtualHost>
     ```
     <mark>Make sure that the project name in the above code (here given as `code_snippets`) matches the directory name you have used.</mark>

 - Restart Apache with the XAMPP panel

-Visit `http://code_snippets.test` (or whatever directory name you have used and implemeneted in the above code) to see a development version of the project.
+**Visit `http://code_snippets.test` (or whatever directory name you have used and implemeneted in the above code) to see a development version of the project.**

--If the above does not work, make sure virtual hosts file is enabled in `httpd.conf`.
+- If the above does not work, make sure virtual hosts file is enabled in `httpd.conf`.
   - Windows: `C:/xampp/apache/conf/httpd.conf`
   - Mac: `/opt/lampp/etc/httpd.conf`
 - Remove the `#` from the beginning of this line: